A plastic bag sitting on top of a plant.

 Plastic recycling is a confusing topic even for veteran recyclers.
 Plastics are often mislabeled as recyclable when in fact they are not accepted in a particular community's recycling program.
 Most rural areas in New Mexico have stopped collecting plastic for recycling at all.
 Why is this?
 It could be high amounts of contamination due to consumer confusion, or because of costs associated with the collection and processing of the material, or a lack of local markets, or because of the lightweight nature of the material (recyclers get paid by weight not volume), or a combination of all of these factors.

-A good rule of thumb is that plastic #1 and # 2 bottles (e.g. containers with a neck like a soda bottle or a laundry detergent bottle or a plastic milk bottle) have high value and can be recycled in many areas of New Mexico.
+A good rule of thumb is that plastic #1 and # 2 bottles (e.g. containers with a neck like a soda bottle or a laundry detergent bottle or a plastic milk bottle) and sometimes plastic #5 (e.g. large yogurt or cottage cheese tubs) have high value and can be recycled in many areas of New Mexico.
 With all recycling, and especially plastics, it important not to "wishcycle" material.
-If you aren't sure if a plastic item can be recycled in your community, its better to throw it away in the trash than to contaminate clean recycling with non-recyclable items.
+If you aren't sure if a plastic item can be recycled in your community, it's better to throw it away in the trash than to contaminate clean recycling with non-recyclable items.

 Turn Off the Faucet!